rgm/read52/29-jeremy-ashkenas.md

 This metaphor starts to make less sense, because if running code is the only action that takes place, there's nothing there to regulate outside of the code.
-So, if the ball would never want to move off the screen, then what does it mean to say that it's being constrained?
+If the ball would never want to move off the screen, then what does it mean to say that it's being constrained?
 It might not mean anything.